The 7th Roomat treehotel in Lapland

 The next morning, I pull back the curtains with giddy glee.
 Now, I am awestruck.
 At eye level are the treetops, their branches groaning under the weight of early morning snow.
 The landscape is a blanket of pure white, and from here, I can see for miles, including into the neighbouring woods where three reindeer are ambling around.

-The 7th Room, named, perhaps obviously, because it’s the seventh room on the property, was designed by renowned Swedish architect, Marten Cyren, who also co-designed The Cabin.
+The 7th Room, named because it’s the seventh room on the property, was designed by Snøhetta, the architecture studio also behind the renowned Oslo Opera house in Norway.
 Owners, husband and wife duo Kent Lindvall and Britta Jonsson-Lindvall, see The 7th Room as a luxury addition to a property, five of the seven rooms are tiny, use a shared shower, and don’t contain amenities like hairdryers or bath products.
 The 7th Room though, comes equipped with an enormous rainwater shower and organic products, a mini bar, plush interiors and 75 square metres of living space.
 You can even sleep outside in summer, courtesy of an enormous wire and rope net, suspended between the room’s two bedrooms.

 “It’s like a childhood dream with a touch of luxury and flair,” says Kent, over breakfast.
 “We wanted it to be extraordinary in every sense of the word.
 Higher up, larger and more luxurious than any of the other rooms.”